 After about 30 minutes gazing at the face of the dying woman in front of me, with her hand in mine, I felt an overwhelming wave of tiredness and began to drift off.
 I didn’t fight it, and lulled in and out of consciousness softly.

-As her heart was fluttering in a final convulsing dance, mine beat through my chest slowly and strongly, as if it was trying to get closer to see the spectacle.
+As her heart was fluttering in a final convulsing dance, mine beat through my chest.
+I could feel it in my mouth as if it was trying to get closer to see the spectacle.
 I felt the pulse from my fingers straying into her palm and returning with each throb.
 I caught Rose’s eyes and nodded towards the monitor.
 She looked at me, blinked and slowly returned her gaze to the patient, stroking her hair with compassionate finality.

 The lines on the monitor ran flat for about 5 minutes.
 My mouth felt as though it had been glued together and the wind removed from my body so that no sound could be made.
 A fine thing for a space where no words spoken by us would ever have been important.

 With my hand still interlocked with hers, I studied the face of the woman once more.
 Her square jaw was tense and stern, but her eyes lay gently in a state of sad satisfaction.
-Her soft chin rested on a bristly white towel supporting her breathing tube, framed on right by the black plait of thick hair on the white pillow.
+Her soft chin rested on a bristly white towel supporting the breathing tube, framed by her thick black hair which lay neatly plaited on the pillow.

 I found myself thinking about the times in her life where she may have rested with a similar transcendent expression, which could have been perfectly appropriate in moments of bliss as well as in death.
 Perhaps during slow mornings lay next to her husband and child with the sun streaming through the window, shedding the hope and light of a new day on any fear or resentments of yesterday.
 She looked as though her final thoughts may have been of such times as well.